project-fifo/docs/snarl/configuration.rst

 Multi DC support
 ****************

 The mutli DC support in FiFo is based in `Snarl <../snarl.html>`_.
-It works by syncronizing user data between all datacenters.
-Synchronization happens on a point to point system meaning that each `Snarl <../snarl.html>`_ instance in ``DC1`` syncronizes with one system in ``DC2``.
+It works by synchronizing user data between all data-centers.
+Synchronization happens on a point to point system meaning that each `Snarl <../snarl.html>`_ instance in ``DC1`` synchronizes with one system in ``DC2``.

 By default the synchronization subsystem is disabled.
 It needs to be enabled and configured in order to properly propagate data.

 ``sync``
-    Either set to ``on`` or ``off`` enabeling or disabeling the system, a restart is required to enable it but it can be changed at any time after the installation.
+    Either set to ``on`` or ``off`` enabling or disabling the system, a restart is required to enable it but it can be changed at any time after the installation.

 ``sync.ip``
     The IP/Port this server will listen to for incoming sync connections.
 The syntax is ``<IP>:<Port>``, this needs to be matched on the remote side.

 ``sync.partner.$name``
-    One Sniffle node is able to sync to multiple remote nodes, usually it should have exactly one parter per datacenter, haveing multiple partners in the same datacenter is unsupported can have unforseen results.
+    One Sniffle node is able to sync to multiple remote nodes, usually it should have exactly one parter per data-center, having multiple partners in the same data-center is unsupported can have unforeseen results.
 The syntax is ``<IP>:<Port>``.

 ``sync.build_interval``
     For each subsystem Snarl keeps a list of hashes, the ``build_interval`` determines how often the system rebuilds this from scratch.
 Aside of the full rebuild the hashes are dynamically updated.